-4. An itemized estimate of the home modification(s) cost in writing.
-The estimate must be done by a contractor who is licensed and bonded, and / or insured, and must include the price of labor, materials, inspections, and permits.
+4. An itemized estimate of the home modification cost in writing.
+The estimate must be done by a contractor who is licensed, bonded, and insured, and must include the price of labor, materials, inspections, and permits.

-5. A photograph (in color) of the area(s) in the home in which one wants to modify.
+5. A color photograph of the area in the home which one wants to modify.